-Charter schools are public schools. scholars do not pay tuition to attend and admissions are based on a random lottery.
+Charter schools are public schools.
+Scholars do not pay tuition to attend and admissions are based on a random lottery.
 In exchange for an increased level of independence, charter schools are held to higher levels of accountability than traditional public schools.
 In addition, charter schools have more flexibility in the areas of curriculum, school schedule, and staff hiring than regular public schools.
 They can be founded by individuals, companies, parents, teachers, or other interested adults.

 Charters -- essentially a performance contract with the state -- are granted for a period of five years; when the five years are up, a review process is conducted to determine if the charter school lived up to the goals it outlined in its original application.
-Mott Haven Academy's Charter was granted in January 2008 and renewed in 2013 and again in 2015.
+Mott Haven Academy's Charter was granted in January 2008 and renewed in 2013, 2015, 2019 and will be up for renew in 2024.